Career Options After B Sc Biotechnology Course: Syllabus, Scope & Best Colleges

 Eligibility

 Candidates must clear the 12th or an equivalent exam with a minimum of 55-60% marks.
-Some colleges also conduct an entrance admission test to admit freshers to the course.
+Some colleges also conduct an entrance admission test for admission.

 Subjects